Zhaoze Wang

 prof_pic.png

-I am an incoming PhD student in Electrical and Systems Engineering at the University of Pennsylvania.
-I earned my B.S. in Computer Engineering from Boston University and my M.S.E. in Computer and Information Science from the University of Pennsylvania.
+I am a PhD student at Penn Electrical and System Engineering.
+Before this, I completed my undergrad in Computer Engineering at Boston University and then earned a Master’s in Computer and Information Science from Penn.

 Apr 23, 2024 I successfully defended my Master’s thesis on “Encoding Temporally Stable Variance in Sensory Experiences May Explain How Animals Construct Spatial Maps”